 Suggested dress at Palo is jacket and/or dress shirt for men and a dress or pantsuit for ladies, with dinner served from 6:00 to 11:00 p.m.
 Palo also features a reservations-only champagne brunch on 4-night and longer cruises where their famous pizzas (something that used to be on the dinner menu) are available along with countless other choices.
 A $40 per person additional fee is accessed for both dinner and brunch.

 Frette linens, Christofle silverware, Riedel crystal.
 An art-nouveau-style dining room, attentive French waiters with delicious accents.
 Victoria & Albert's Scott Hunell's collaboration with the Michelin-starred l'Assiette Champenoise's Arnaud Lallement…need I say more?

 As to the final courses, if you're short on room then I suggest a few selections from the cheese tray in lieu of dessert.
-Of course, if you simply must indulge then maybe the vanilla poached pear should be your choice.
-But beware the surprise ending: an array of miniature dessert bites that are even more enticing than the standard dessert choices.
+Beware the surprise ending: an array of miniature dessert bites that are even more enticing than the standard dessert choices.
 While there are many reasonably priced selections from the amazing wine list, I imagine you couldn't go wrong ordering a bottle of 1947 Château Cheval Blanc for a mere $25,000!